Manthan-Kuber/tweeter/README.md

 Tweeter is a Twitter like social media app. <br>
 Made with 💗 by **Rohit Shelke** and **Manthan Kuber**. <br>
 App Url: https://tweeter-self.vercel.app/ <br>
+Backend Repo Url (for latest changes) : https://github.com/RohitShelkeBot/tweeter-backend <br>
+(Due to certain constraints of hosting services we had to create a separate repo for our backend) <br>
 Don't forget to ⭐ the repo

 ## Contributions & Roles